sale4319/scavenger-hunt/README.md

 ---

-When this issue is dealt with your project will start with `yarn start` command.
+When this issue is dealt with your project will start with `yarn start` command, and if you want storybook then use `yarn storybook`.

 ## Development path

 - [x] Setup Router, PrivateRoutes and Navigation
 - [x] Create persistent countdown timer, Logic, and Styling for Level 1
-- [x] Create Logic and Styling for Stage 2
+- [x] Create Logic and Styling for Level 2
-- [x] Create Logic and Styling for Stage 3
+- [x] Create Logic and Styling for Level 3
 - [x] Restructure the project to have better code quality and architecture
 - [x] Migrate CSS to JSS and change package manager to yarn
 - [x] Security patch for found vulnerabilities
 - [x] New version of gameplay for all Stages
-- [x] Migrate to TypeScript and write finish tests
-- [x] Create Logic and Styling for Stage 4
+- [x] Create Logic and Styling for Level 4
-- [x] Create Logic and Styling for Stage 5
+- [x] Create Logic and Styling for Level 5
 - [x] Implement Storybook and export/import all components
+- [x] Create themes with useContext API and persist them with localStorage
+- [x] Add 404 page
+- [ ] Migrate completely to TypeScript
 - [ ] Write/Finish tests